 Today, Original Medicare will cover 100% of the first 20 days in a skilled nursing facility, if specific requirements are met.
 These include: 1) being hospitalized for three nights, 2) needing skilled care on a daily basis, 3) being under a curative or rehabilitative plan of care supervised by a physician and 4) entering the facility within 30 days of being hospitalized and for the same reason as the hospitalization.

 After the first 20 days, Medicare may cover a portion of the next 80 days.
 During this time the Medicare beneficiary must pay the daily deductible or coinsurance fee.
-In 2017, the daily deductible is $164.50.
+The daily deductible is $194.50 in 2022.